padoleshital/Javascript-Concepts-Projects/Concept/README.md

 })();
 ```

-### Parameteried Function
+3.**Parameteried Function**

-#### Arguments:
+4. **Arguments**
-- These are the actual values provided when you call the function.
+These are the actual values provided when you call the function.

-- They correspond to the parameters in the order they are listed.
+They correspond to the parameters in the order they are listed.

-- Arguments is an array-like object accessible inside functions that contains the values of the arguments passed to that function.
+Arguments is an array-like object accessible inside functions that contains the values of the arguments passed to that function.

 ```js
  function marry(person1, person2)